Germany in Autumn: Soundtrack

 The musical theme of the film is an excerpt from the second movement in G major of the quartet in C major, Op.
-76 No. 3 L'Empereur by Joseph Haydn.
+76 No. 3 L'Empereur by Joseph Haydn, later adapted as national anthem of Germany as Deutschlandlied.

 Mozart's Requiem in D minor is heard at the funeral ceremony of Hanns-Martin Schleyer and when the three-pointed star flags at Daimler-Benz are at half-mast.

 After the funeral of Andreas Baader, Gudrun Ensslin and Jan-Carl Raspe of the RAF, the film ends with the song "Here's to You" by Joan Baez and Ennio Morricone in homage to anarchists Nicola Sacco and Bart Vanzetti, while a young mother with her little daughter in the red jacket escapes public disturbances at Dornhalden cemetery.